Azumaya Objects in Triangulated Bicategories: Motivation

+For concreteness, we focus our main applications on the Eilenberg-Watts bicategories coming from differential graded algebras or from ring spectra.
+But the bicategorical setting is quite general and here we sketch several additional examples to which the theory applies.

-The example of rings and modules motivates a standard construction for a bicategory $\sM_{\sC}$ from any cocomplete closed symmetric monoidal category, $\sC$.
+\begin{example}[Symmetric monoidal categories] The example of rings and modules motivates a standard construction for a bicategory $\sM_{\sC}$ from any complete and cocomplete closed symmetric monoidal category $\sC$.
 The 0-cells are taken to be the monoids of $\sC$, and 1-cells are taken to be bimodules.
 Bimodule maps are defined just as in the case of bimodules over rings, and these constitute the 2-cells of $\sM_{\sC}$.
 Colimits from $\sC$ are used to construct the horizontal composition in $\sM_{\sC}$, in the same way that coequalizers give the tensor product of two modules over a ring.
 Limits give $\sM_{\sC}$ a closed structure in the same way that equalizers give the homomorphisms of two modules over a ring.

-Remembering the underlying symmetric monoidal product of $\sC$ gives $\sM_{\sC}$ an autonomous symmetric monoidal structure. \cref{thm:AzumayaEquiv} thus characterizes the Azumaya monoids of $\sC$, and defines a Brauer group of $\sC$ which reduces to the Brauer group of $k$ when $\sC$ is the symmetric monoidal category of modules over a commutative ring $k$.
+Remembering the underlying symmetric monoidal product of $\sC$ gives $\sM_{\sC}$ an autonomous symmetric monoidal structure, and $\sM_{\sC}$ is therefore Eilenberg-Watts. \cref{thm:AzumayaEquiv} thus characterizes the Azumaya monoids of $\sC$, and defines a Brauer group of $\sC$ which reduces to the Brauer group of $k$ when $\sC$ is the symmetric monoidal category of modules over a commutative ring $k$.

 The Brauer group of a symmetric monoidal category has been defined directly by Pareigis \cite{Par75Non-Additive} and, for a braided monoidal category, by Van Oystaeyen--Zhang \cite{VOZ98Brauer}.
 These definitions (in the symmetric monoidal case) are equivalent to ours, but there the emphasis is on other aspects of the classical theory (e.g.\ separability and Casimir elements); their work does not give the full characterization of Azumaya algebras presented in \cref{thm:AzumayaEquiv}.
 Likewise, we do not discuss the variants on Brauer theory described by Pareigis or Van Oystaeyen--Zhang.
-Vitale \cite{Vit96Brauer} gives a thorough treatment of Brauer groups for symmetric monoidal categories, and a pleasant summary of categorical approaches to this case.
+Vitale \cite{Vit96Brauer} gives a thorough treatment of Brauer groups for symmetric monoidal categories, and a pleasant summary of categorical approaches to this case. \end{example}